Pteratato/Oasis/Oasis [CH3].md

 Janus was tempted to keep punching.

-“What the hell’s wrong with you,” Janus snarled coldly, turning his head and spitting more blood into the dirt.
+“What the hell’s wrong with you,” Janus growled coldly, turning his head and spitting more blood into the dirt.
 Slowly, he lowered his fist and pulled back, sitting next to the prone form of the hunter.
 Breathing heavily, he touched his split temple and hissed at the sting.
 He noticed absently that Brims was nowhere to be seen, but that was probably for the better.

 Hahn sat up.
 He passed Janus the note from Anna, then pulled out a cigarette from the crumpled pack.